William Singer: Subsequent career

 Some of Singer's former independent allies on the City Council expressed dismay that he had come to partner with Vrdolyak instead of Mayor Harold Washington.
 In 1985, James Chapmen, state chairman of the Independent Voters of Illinois-Independent Precinct Organization expressed this sentiment, while still considering Singer a friend.
 Noted liberal Chicago political consultant Don Rose criticized Singer as, "one of the clearest examples of a sellout".
 Former independent alderman Leon Despres, however, defended Singer as simply being a liberal who chose to do lucrative legal work.
-Some liberals criticized Singer for his endorsement of Jane Byrne over Harold Washington in the 1983 Chicago mayoral election.
-Byrne was also challenged by Richard J. Daley's son Richard M. Daley, who Singer made indirect criticism at a campaign rally.
-In 1985, Singer would claim he endorsed her as part of a deal to ease the passage of his cable television ordinance.
+Some liberals criticized Singer for his endorsement of Jane Byrne instead of Harold Washington in the 1983 Chicago mayoral election.
+Byrne was also challenged by Richard J. Daley's son Richard M. Daley, who Singer made indirect criticisms of at a campaign rally.
+In 1985, Singer would claim that he had endorsed Byrne as part of a deal to ease the passage of his cable television ordinance.
 Additionally, after he endorsed Byrne, she appointed Singer as the chairman of the city's Cable Access Corp., which ran local public access television.
 Additionally, Byrne and Vrdolyak placed Singer as director of a special commission tasked with making recommendations on cable television and distributing franchises for cable television.
 In the 1984 Cook County State's Attorney election, Singer endorsed the Vrdolyak-supported Richard M. Daley for reelection instead of independent liberal alderman Lawrence Bloom.

 Singer considered running in Illinois' 1984 U.S. Senate election against Republican incumbent Charles H. Percy.
 He sought to build up his relationship with the political machine in order to receive their backing in this election.

-In 1989, Singer was appointed by the newly elected Mayor Richard M. Daley to serve on the interim Chicago Board of Education and served as its vice president.
+In 1989, Singer was appointed by the newly-elected mayor Richard M. Daley to serve on the interim Chicago Board of Education and served as its vice president.
 In this role, he helped to negotiate a historic contract with the city's teachers that promised to increase teacher wages and bring about reform to the city's school system structure.
 However, Singer ultimately failed to deliver the teachers the promised three years worth of 7% wage increases.

 Singer was put under government surveillance as a target of the investigation into the scheme that led to the convictions of businessmen Stuart Levine and Tony Rezko.
 However, Singer was ultimately not charged with any wrongdoing.
-In the 2008 criminal trial of Rezko Stuart Levine testified to having taken secret recordings of conversations with Singer while cooperating with federal investigators.
+In the 2008 criminal trial of Rezko, Levine testified to having taken secret recordings of conversations with Singer while cooperating with federal investigators.

 In 2009, Edward Vrdolyak was convicted for a 2003 real estate scheme involving Smithfield Properties, for whom Singer worked as a lobbyist and consultant.
 Singer was tied to this matter, having consulted on the deal central to the conviction, and his involvement looked into by federal investigators.
 However, Singer was never charged with any criminal conduct.

 In 2017, Singer agreed to pay a $25,000 fine after he lobbied Mayor Rahm Emanuel by email without registering as a lobbyist.

+In the 2024 United States presidential election, Singer gave his support to Democratic presidential nominee Kamala Harris.